Jean Royce Hall

 - Access to Theatre Royce – movie room with surround sound, data projector and large screen.

-- A music room and a games room are located on the main level
+- A games room is located on the main level

 - Connected to the Faculty of Education and the Education Library